The Scene From Blake Mountain: An Early Industrial Ecosystem

-A presentation on how both environment and industrial history helped shaped eastern Connecticut.
+a PowerPoint presentation on how both environment and industrial history helped shape eastern Connecticut.
 GNEISS-PROSPECT

 An elegant 1882 panoramic lithograph – Willimantic, Conn., 1882: From Blake Mountain – depicts the industrial city of Willimantic, Connecticut, as it appeared in the late 1800s after more than a half-century of industrial growth and development.
 Panoramics, which showed towns and cities as they would have appeared from a mountaintop or a hot air balloon, were quite popular in the late 1800s and early 1900s; publishers sold them locally to townspeople by subscription.
 This one was most likely a commemorative celebrating the completion of the Willimantic Linen Company’s Mill No. 4, which is shown in an inset near the top of the lithograph.
 Until 1938 Mill No. 4, a modern, electrified structure, boasted the largest ground footprint in the world, and in its day was considered a showpiece of industrial architecture.

 Willimantic, Conn., 1882: From Blake Mountain, a panoramic (or birds’ eye view) of Willimantic, Connecticut, an industrial city in the town of Windham, CT.
 The lithograph clearly shows the city surrounded by truck farms and hayfields, evidence that it was an “organic city.”
 The smokestacks show that coal-powered steam boilers had been added to supplement the waterpower of the Willimantic River — and the air, as well as the water, was being polluted.
 Each smokestack represents a different mill building.
 From the collections of the Windham Textile and History Museum.